chianglynn/frontendmentor-rest-countries-api-with-color-theme-switcher/README.md

 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
-- Click on pagination to change pages on the homepage
+- Click on the pagination to change pages on the homepage
 - Toggle the color scheme between light and dark mode

 ### Screenshot